Skip to main content

 Your client likely couldn’t reach the OAuth discovery endpoint.
 Confirm you can GET https://app.lucenthq.com/.well-known/oauth-protected-resource and it returns valid JSON (not an HTML page).
 If it’s blocked by a corporate proxy, add an exception.

-Check that your client is sending the Authorization: Bearer ... header and that the token wasn’t revoked in the dashboard.
-Token comparison is exact — no trailing whitespace, and the full luc_mcp_ prefix is required.
+Check that your client is sending the Authorization: Bearer ... header.
+Confirm the token wasn’t revoked in the dashboard (Organization settings → MCP).
+Static tokens start with luc_mcp_; OAuth access tokens start with luc_oat_.
+Token comparison is exact — no trailing whitespace, full prefix required.

 The streamable HTTP transport is the only supported transport.
 If your client is trying to fall back to legacy SSE (/api/sse or /api/message), upgrade to a client that supports streamable HTTP or use mcp-remote as a proxy.

-The plaintext is only visible once, at creation time.
+Static tokens are only visible once, at creation time.
 Revoke the token in Organization settings → MCP and create a new one.
+OAuth clients don’t have this problem — re-authorize from the client and a new token is minted.